Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 • Disruptions to itinerary may occur.

-• Shared bus transfers will be used between the hotel and the airport for the departure transfer.
+• Should you not be travelling on the group tour flights shared bus transfers will be used between the hotel and the airport for the departure transfer.

 • On days 4 and 11 we travel by bullet train, we will need to pack an overnight bag for the next two nights.
 Unfortunately, bullet trains have very limited space for luggage so our luggage will be transported separately and await us at our hotel two nights later.